tlaitinen/yesod-dsl/README.md

  * *$i* refers to the *i*th parameter in the route path
  * *authId* refers to the return value of requireAuthId
  * *$$* refers to the named parameter in the query string

+If *public;* is present, then handler can be accessed without authenticating, otherwise, requireAuthId is used to authenticate requests.

+A GET handler must have a select-query and returns a JSON object with two attributes *totalCount* and *results*.
+The attribute *totalCount* has the value returned by SELECT COUNT without OFFSET- and LIMIT-parameters.
+The attribute *results* is a JSON array where each element is a JSON object corresponding to a row returned by the SELECT query.

+If *default-filter-sort;* is present, then additional ORDER BY, OFFSET, LIMIT, and WHERE are added based on query string parameters.

+Additional joins and where expressions can be conditionally added based on the query string parameters by using *if param "paramName" = $$ then* statements.

 ## Using the generated subsite